Secure-Trading/PHP-Exception/README.md

 A helper package used by other Secure Trading packages.

-Provides an exception class that extends \Exception.
+Provides an exception class that extends `\Exception`.